annaperev/React-udemy/README.md

 export default ExpenseForm;
 ```

-**Updating State That DependsOn The Previous State** whenevery we update state and we depend on the previous state you should
+**Updating State That DependsOn The Previous State** whenevery we update state and we depend on the previous state you should use Lambda function with a parametr of previous state value

 React schedules states update, it doesn't perform them instantly.
 Theoretically, if we schedule many state updates simultaneously, we could be depending on outdated or incorrect state snapshots using the previous approach.
 Using the next approach react guarantee the latest state snapshot